afeimsdn/Happiness-Flying/README.md

 Flying
 ======

-This is An NotePad of learning.
+This is a NotePad of learning.
 Welcome anyone who like sharing the happiness of software development.